kasthuriChidambaram/APIAutomation-RestAssured/README.md

 Additionally, the Masterthought plugin is integrated into the framework to enhance the reporting capabilities.
 This plugin generates rich, interactive HTML reports that offer a comprehensive view of the test execution.

+## CI/CD Integration

+A Jenkinsfile has been added to the project to facilitate Continuous Integration and Continuous Deployment (CI/CD).
+This Jenkinsfile defines the pipeline for building, testing, and deploying the API automation framework.

+### Key Features:
+- **Automated Build**: Automatically compiles the project using Maven.
+- **Test Execution**: Runs API tests and generates reports.
+- **Artifact Archiving**: Archives Cucumber JSON reports for review.
+- **Pipeline Status**: Provides feedback on build status in Jenkins.

+### Usage:
+To utilize the CI/CD pipeline, configure Jenkins with the appropriate credentials and tools, and set up the pipeline to point to this repository.
+The pipeline will automatically trigger on changes to the main branch.